ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### Recovering from Aggregation Step Skew {#aggregation-step-skew-recovery}

+`AggregationJobContinueReq` messages contain a `step` field to indicate the expected step of the DAP aggregation protocol their peer should be on.
+The inclusion of this field also allows the Leader to recover if it falls behind the Helper (e.g., Leader drops a response due to a transient network failure).
+In this situation, the Leader can re-send the `AggregationJobContinueReq` messages for previously computed steps.
+The Helper can respond by retransmitting the corresponding `AggregationJobResp` messages.
+By replaying the exact sequence of messages, the Leader can re-compute its previously dropped state and resume aggregation with the Helper from the most recent step.

-`AggregationJobContinueReq` messages contain a `step` field, allowing Aggregators to ensure that their peer is on an expected step of the DAP aggregation protocol.
-In particular, the intent is to allow recovery from a scenario where the Helper successfully advances from step `n` to `n+1`, but its `AggregationJobResp` response to the Leader gets dropped due to something like a transient network failure.
-The Leader could then resend the request to have the Helper advance to step `n+1` and the Helper should be able to retransmit the `AggregationJobContinueReq` that was previously dropped.
-To make that kind of recovery possible, Aggregator implementations SHOULD checkpoint the most recent step's prep state and messages to durable storage such that the Leader can re-construct continuation requests and the Helper can re-construct continuation responses as needed.
+To make this kind of recovery possible, Aggregator implementations SHOULD, at minimum, checkpoint the most recent step's prep state and messages to durable storage such that the Leader can re-construct continuation requests and the Helper can re-construct continuation responses as needed.

-When implementing an aggregation step skew recovery strategy, the Helper SHOULD ensure that the Leader's `AggregationJobContinueReq` message did not change when it was re-sent (i.e., the two messages must be identical).
+When implementing an aggregation step skew recovery strategy, the Helper SHOULD ensure that the Leader's `AggregationJobContinueReq` message for a given step did not change when it was re-sent (i.e., the two messages must be identical).
 This prevents the Leader from re-winding an aggregation job and re-running an aggregation step with different parameters.

 [[OPEN ISSUE: Allowing the Leader to "rewind" aggregation job state of the Helper may allow an attack on privacy.
 For instance, if the VDAF verification